-In the event that we notify you in writing that we elect to terminate this Letter of Credit, you may at any time within thirty (30) days before the termination date demand payment of the entire Amount of this Letter of Credit upon presentation of (a) your written demand for payment containing the text of Exhibit I attached hereto, and (b) your statement containing the text of Exhibit VI attached hereto.
+In the event that we notify you in writing that we elect to terminate this Letter of Credit, you may at any time within the thirty (30) days before the termination date demand payment of the remaining balance under this Letter of Credit upon presentation of (a) your written demand for payment containing the text of Exhibit I attached hereto, and (b) your statement containing the text of Exhibit VI attached hereto.
 The demand rights in this paragraph are in addition to any other rights under this Letter of Credit.

-Notwithstanding our ability to terminate this Letter of Credit on the terms set forth above, this Letter of Credit is irrevocable and unconditional.
+Notwithstanding our ability to terminate this Letter of Credit on the terms set forth above, this Letter of Credit is otherwise irrevocable and unconditional.

 This Letter of Credit may not be assigned or transferred by us.

+The Beneficiary shall not be deemed to have waived any rights under this Letter of Credit, unless the Beneficiary shall have signed a written waiver.
+No such waiver, unless expressly so stated therein, shall be effective as to any transaction that occurs subsequent to the date of the waiver, nor as to any continuance of a breach after the waiver.

+We agree that if, on the expiration or termination date of this Letter of Credit, our counters specified above are not open for business for any reason whatsoever (including without limitation an event under Rule 3.14 of the ISP), drawings under this Letter of Credit will be duly honored if the specified complying documents are presented by you within thirty (30) full banking days after such counters are reopened for business.

-Except so far as otherwise stated herein, this Letter of Credit shall be subject to and governed by the “Uniform Customs and Practices for Documentary Credits,” UCP 600 International Chamber of Commerce, 2007 Revision (the “UCP”), in effect on the date of issuance of this Letter of Credit.
-This Letter of Credit shall also be governed by the laws of the State of Texas to the extent that the terms of the UCP are not applicable; provided that, in the event of any conflict between the UCP and Texas law, the UCP shall control.
-To the extent the terms of this Letter of Credit are inconsistent with the provisions of the UCP and/or Texas law, the terms of this Letter of Credit shall govern.
+Except so far as otherwise stated herein, this Letter of Credit shall be subject to and governed by the International Standby Practices Publication No. 590 of the International Chamber of Commerce, including any amendments, modifications or revisions thereof (the “ISP”), in effect on the date of issuance of this Letter of Credit.
+This Letter of Credit shall also be governed by the laws of the State of Texas to the extent that the terms of the ISP are not applicable; provided that, in the event of any conflict between the ISP and Texas law, the ISP shall control.
+To the extent the terms of this Letter of Credit are inconsistent with the provisions of the ISP and/or Texas law, the terms of this Letter of Credit shall govern.

 Yours faithfully,

-ISSUING BANK
+ISSUER

 _____________________________

-(Name of Issuing Bank)
+(Name of Issuer)

 By: __________________________